What is an accountable plan (and why It matters for tax compliance)

 Example 1: Conference travel

 An employee attends an industry conference.
-Under your responsible plan:
+Under your accountable plan:

 1. Employee books flights, hotel, and conference registration